mcmath/chai-iterator/README.md

 ```

 Be careful though.
 Iterators can't go back in time.
 Once a value has
 been yielded, it is lost forever.
-And that's why the following assertions pass.
+And so the following assertions pass.

 ```js
 let fiborator = fibonacci();